Caipira viola: Origins

 played in Portugal.
-The viola braguesa and viola amarantina, for instance, are two types of ten-string guitars from the north of Portugal, which are closely related to the viola caipira.
+The viola braguesa and viola amarantina, for instance, are two types of ten-string guitars from the north of Portugal, which are closely related to the Caipira viola.

-Some have described the viola caipira as Brazil's national instrument, but others argue that the tambourine-like pandeiro has a stronger claim.
+Some have described the Caipira viola as Brazil's national instrument, but others argue that the tambourine-like pandeiro has a stronger claim.
 The Brazilian Embassy in Washington lists a national flower among the official symbols of Brazil, but no national musical instrument.
-What is undisputed is that the viola caipira was introduced in São Paulo before the violão, and is the basis for the música caipira, or São Paulo's folk music, as Inezita Barroso states.
+What is undisputed is that the Caipira viola was introduced in São Paulo before the violão, and is the basis for the Caipira music, or Paulista folk music, as Inezita Barroso states.

 Tuning and playing technique

 A large number of tunings are used; open tunings are common.
 Unlike most steel-string guitars, its strings are plucked with the fingers of the right hand similarly to the technique used for classical and flamenco guitars, rather than by the use of a plectrum.